Bernhard Roetzel: Additional publications

 After the publication of Gentleman.
 A Timeless Guide to Fashion, Roetzel wrote several other books, which were published in German.
 In April 2012, his latest book Mode Guide fuer Maenner was published by h. f. ullmann, along with the English version, A Guy's Guide To Style.

 Although Roetzel writes primarily about classic menswear, he collaborated with Claudia Piras and the photographer Rupert Tenison on the book British Tradition and Interiors.

 Roetzel has been quoted in German newspapers, such as Welt Online, Der Tagesspiegel and Manager Magazin Online, with his opinions on men's fashion.
 He has appeared on German television several times since 2000 and has been guest in various radio shows all over his country.
 Outside Germany, he contributes regularly to Alister & Paine Magazine, the Japanese men's fashion magazine Men's Precious and the magazine Bespoken, which is published by the Brussels-based cloth merchant and distributed to its worldwide customers.

+Digital journalism

+In 2020, Roetzel co-founded the digital menswear magazine Der Feine Herr alongside Tommi Aittala and Martin Smolka.
+The platform focuses on classic tailoring, artisan workshop reports, and bespoke style guides.
+He also serves as a regular international contributor to the British classic menswear platform Permanent Style.